stoermelder/vcvrack-packone/docs/transit/Transit.md

 - v2.5.0
     - Fade CV input is now additive to per-slot fade time (previously CV was only additive to the global _FADE_ knob)
     - Added Output-mode "Tipsy" for sending the snapshot text label (for modules with Tipsy-support like [TTY](https://library.vcvrack.com/StochasticTelegraph/TTY))
+- v2.x.0
+    - Added new expander TRANSIT-PAD for 2-dimensional morphing between snapshots through an XY-pad with up to 8 snapshot-sets and 16 motion-sequences